-In the computational medical imaging lab, we are focused on developing physics, signal processing, and machine-learning based algorithms for image reconstruction and image analysis such that these algorithms yield optimal performance on the underlying clinical tasks.
+In the computational medical imaging and therapy lab, we develop imaging science, machine-learning and physics-based computational imaging algorithms such that these algorithms yield optimal performance on the underlying clinical tasks.
 For example, in an image of a patient with cancer symptoms, the task could be detecting the tumor or estimating some tumor property such as volume.
-Thus, the design of imaging algorithms, should yield the best performance in that task.
+Thus, the designed imaging algorithm should yield the best performance in that task.
 This task performance can be objectively quantified using signal processing and computational imaging methods.
 This idea of objective assessment of image quality (OAIQ) for designing medical imaging solutions is the overarching theme of research in our lab.
-Our research is focused on the imaging modalities of SPECT and PET, even as we collaborate with several groups within and outside Washington University on other imaging modalities.

 Following are some current research directions:

-- No-gold-standard evaluation: A key challenge in the clinical translation of quantitative imaging methods is the evaluation of these methods with patient data.
+- No-gold-standard evaluation: Evaluating quantitative imaging methods with patient data: A specific effort in the lab has been on the evaluation of quantitative imaging methods with patient data.
 Such evaluation typically requires the availability of a gold standard, but these are usually unavailable.
-To address this issue, we are developing no-gold-standard evaluation techniques, that, without the availability of a gold standard or the true quantitative value, are able to rank the different QI methods.
-This project is supported by an NIH R01 award.
+To address this issue, we are developing no-gold-standard evaluation techniques, that, without the availability of a gold standard or the true quantitative value, are able to evaluate quantitative imaging methods.
+This project is supported by an NIH R01 award

-- Quantitative PET for early prediction of therapy response in cancer: We are developing novel methods to quantify volumetric and radiomic features from PET images and evaluating these features as biomarkers for predicting therapy response in patients with cancer.
+- Deep-learning-based quantitative PET methods for early prediction of therapy response in lung cancer: We are developing novel machine-learning-based methods to segment tumors and quantify volumetric and radiomic features from PET images and evaluating these features as biomarkers for predicting therapy response in patients with cancer.
 The work is supported by an NIH R56 award.

-- Dopamine transporter (DaT) SPECT to measure severity of Parkinson disease: We are developing new image reconstruction and analysis methods with the goal of developing SPECT-based markers to measure severity of Parkinson disease.
+- Deep-learning-based methods for brain SPECT: We are developing new image reconstruction and analysis methods with the goal of developing SPECT-based biomarkers to measure severity of Parkinson disease.